Ask the Money Coach: Can I Invest if I am Still in Debt

 Money coaches help you figure out your financial priorities, like whether you should pay off debt or invest first.

 I see people talking about FIRE and buying crypto, but I just graduated grad school with a $^&% ton of student loan debt.
 I know I should be setting money aside for retirement.
 My company even offers a 401k match, but I just haven’t gotten around to it yet.

 Full transparency: I don’t even know what the match is.
-And at this rate, it will be another 8 years if I have to wait until my student loan debt.
+And at this rate, it will be another eight years if I wait until I pay off my student loan debt.
 But I feel like I am missing out.
-So my question is